 The Ruger M-77 is not a working “tractor” rifle, but instead retains an element of elegance that should be respected.
 It features a metal bottom, deep blue polished barrels and actions, and American walnut fittings.

 A year or two ago, Ruger discontinued the M-77 as a factory offering and introduced the newer Ruger American to fill the hole.
-Now, for 2018, the M-77 is offered in the newer 17 WSM.
+Now, as of 2019, the M-77 is offered in the newer 17 WSM.
 Happily, the 17 HMR has already appeared in the company’s American Series rifle lineup.

 The M-77 makes use of the famed Ruger rotary magazine, a solid receiver milled from a single block of steel.
 It also features the usual hammer forged and accurate barrel.
 Tack on the manufacturer’s special base rings and mounts, and you have a one-of-a-kind winner!